 In addition to more traditional coverage, many seniors may also opt to purchase final expense life insurance.
 This type of coverage is geared to providing quick benefit payments so that beneficiaries can pay an insured’s final expenses such as funeral services, burial costs, and other related debt obligations.

 Final expense policies typically provide face amounts of between $1,000 and $50,000.
-Applying for such coverage usually does not require taking a medical exam – and in many instances an applicant may qualify for coverage by answering just a few simple questions.
+Applying for such coverage usually does not require taking a medical exam – and in many instances an applicant may qualify for coverage by simply answering just a few questions.

 Another significant advantage is that you can get insurance coverage much quicker with one of these plans than you would be able to get with a traditional life insurance policy.
 Since there is no medical exam, you won’t have to wait for the exam appointment or for the company to review the results.
 With some insurance companies, you can purchase a final expense plan and have coverage in a matter of hours.